 Describe any activities related to the monitoring, review and evaluation of the implementation of the state plan.

-(C) Coordination With Other Disability Councils
+(C) Coordination with Other Disability Councils

 Describe the SILC’s coordination of activities with the State Rehabilitation Council (SRC) established under section 105, if the state has such a Council, or the commission described in section 101(a)(21)(A), if the state has such a commission, and councils that address the needs of specific disability populations and issues under other Federal law.
 Please state whether the SILC has at least one representative serving as a member of the SRC and whether the SILC has any members serving on other councils, boards or commissions in the state.